waku-org/js-waku/examples/eth-pm-wallet-encryption/README.md

 - Usage of [`eth_decrypt`](https://docs.metamask.io/guide/rpc-api.html#eth-decrypt) Wallet API

-This dApp demonstrates how to send and received end-to-end encrypted messages using the encryption API provided by some Web3 Wallet provider such as [Metamask](https://metamask.io/).
+This dApp demonstrates how to send and received end-to-end encrypted messages using the encryption API provided by some Web3 Wallet provider such as [MetaMask](https://metamask.io/).

 The sender only needs to know the Ethereum address of the recipient.
 The recipient must broadcast his encryption public key as a first step.

+The `main` branch's HEAD is deployed on GitHub Pages at https://js-waku.wakuconnect.dev/examples/eth-pm-wallet-encryption/.

 To run a development version locally, do: